opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 The Alerting plugin also creates a list of document findings that contains metadata about which document matches each query.
 Security analytics can use the document findings data to keep track of and analyze the query data separately from the alert processes.

 The Alerting API provides a document-level monitor that programmatically accomplishes the same function as the per document monitor in the OpenSearch Dashboards.
-To learn more, see [Document-level monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#document-level-monitors).
+To learn more, see [Document-level monitors]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/api/#document-level-monitors).
 {: .note}

 ### Document findings

 When a per document monitor executes a query that matches a document in an index, a finding is created.
 OpenSearch provides a Findings index: `.opensearch-alerting-finding*` that contains findings data for all per document monitor queries.
 You can search the findings index with the Alerting API search operation.
-To learn more, see [Search for monitor findings]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#search-for-monitor-findings).
+To learn more, see [Search the findings index]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/api/#search-the-findings-index).

 The following metadata is provided for each document finding entry: